replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 * You cannot configure a host path storage destination because host path volumes do not support RWX access mode.
 * To configure an NFS storage destination, the NFS PV must be exported on the server with RWX access mode.
 * The cluster distribution must support RWX storage providers.
-For example, this means that you cannot configure local storage distinations in K3S clusters.

 Cloud storage destinations and external S3-compatible object storage storage destinations are still supported when KOTS is installed without object storage.
 For more information about configuring backup storage with snapshots, see [About Backup and Restore](/enterprise/snapshots-understanding).